 Biography

-In the years she lived in Italy, she received a scholarship from the Italian government and the Antonio Buzzolla Conservatory due to her master's degree in performance and performed in some of the main stages in the country, such as the Teatro Malibran in Venice, the Teatro Comunale de Rovigo and the Teatro Olimpico in Vicenza.
+During the years she lived in Italy, Helene was a scholarship holder of both the Italian government and the Conservatorio Antonio Buzzolla while pursuing her Master’s degree in Opera Performance.
+She performed on some of the country’s main stages, including the Teatro Malibran in Venice, Teatro Comunale di Rovigo, and Teatro Olimpico di Vicenza.

-In Brazil, she was twice invited to share the stage with renowned artists from the lyrical milieu in the Grandes Vozes project, first with the baritone Renato Bruson and then with the mezzo-soprano Graciela Araya, both being a public and critical performance.
+In Brazil, she was twice invited to share the stage with major opera artists in the Grandes Vozes project: first with baritone Renato Bruson and later with mezzo-soprano Graciela Araya, both performances receiving critical and public acclaim.

-She has a master's degree in opera performance from the Antonio Buzzolla Conservatory in Italy, having completed her bachelor degree from FAAM and, in addition, a professional actress graduated from William Shakespeare College.
-His singing teachers were Heloísa Petri, Carmo Barbosa, António Garófalo, Luisa Giannini (Italy), and Dr. Emilio Pons (NY).
-In search of perfection, soprano has also participated in several Master Classes with outstanding masters of lyrical singing such as Fiorenza Cossotto, Silvia Sass, Jaime Aragall, Mara Zampieri, Maria Pia Piscitelli, Teresa Berganza, KS Edda Moser, KS Thomas Moser, KS Karan Armstrong , Chuck Hudson, Denis Combe-Chastel, Angelo Raciti, Martin Struckmeyer, Janet Williams, Petra Lang, Carlos Montane and Olga Mykytenko.
+She holds a Master’s degree in Opera Performance from the Conservatorio Antonio Buzzolla in Italy, a Bachelor’s degree in Vocal Performance and in Physiotherapy, and is also a professionally trained actress, graduated from the William Shakespeare College.
+Her voice teachers include Heloísa Petri, Carmo Barbosa, António Garófalo, Luisa Giannini (Italy), and Dr. Emilio Pons (NY).
+Always seeking artistic growth, she has taken part in numerous masterclasses with distinguished opera legends such as Fiorenza Cossotto, Silvia Sass, Jaime Aragall, Mara Zampieri, Maria Pia Piscitelli, Teresa Berganza, KS Edda Moser, KS Thomas Moser, KS Karan Armstrong, Chuck Hudson, Denis Combe-Chastel, Angelo Raciti, Martin Struckmeyer, Janet Williams, Petra Lang, Carlos Montane, and Olga Mykytenko.

-She was the winner of the first prize of the Bianca Biancchi Competition in Curitiba (2002), selected in the Audiciones Nuevas Voces Liricas del Teatro Colón of Buenos Aires (2008) and indicated as a promising Wagnerian voice in the Brazilian Auditions of the International Richard Wagner Competition (2009).
+She was awarded First Prize at the Bianca Bianchi Competition in Curitiba (2002), selected in the Audiciones Nuevas Voces Líricas at Teatro Colón in Buenos Aires (2008), and recognized as a promising Wagnerian voice at the Brazilian auditions for the International Richard Wagner Competition (2009).